Leader Election in Multi-Hop Radio Networks: Conclusion

 \section{Conclusion}

-In this paper we present the first asymptotically optimal expected time leader election algorithms: one for the setting without collision detection, and another for undirected graphs with collision detection.
-Our leader election algorithm in networks without collision detection follows the simulation approach of Bar-Yehuda et al.\ \cite{-BGI91} and achieves an optimal $\O(D \log\frac{n}{D} + \log^2 n)$ expected running time for directed (and also undirected) networks, when the size of the network, or a common upper bound, is known.
-We then extend the ideas behind this algorithm to take advantage of the presence of collision detection (even in the simplest beep model), and present an algorithm for the corresponding model which terminates in optimal $O(D+\log n)$ expected time, this time though only for undirected networks.
-We also give an algorithm which for radio networks which terminates in $O((D \log\frac{n}{D} + \log^2 n)\cdot \sqrt{\log n})$ time and succeeds with high probability.
+In this paper we presented a framework for leader election in radio networks which yield randomized leader elections taking optimal $O(\text{broadcasting time})$ in expectation, and another which yields algorithms taking fixed $O(\sqrt{\log n})$-times broadcasting time.
+Both these algorithms succeed with high probability.
+With this, we provide further evidence that the classical bounds for leader elections using the general randomized framework of simulating single-hop networks with collision detection by multi-hop networks without collision detection due to Bar-Yehuda et al.\ \cite{-BGI91} are suboptimal and can be improved.

 There are several important open question in this area.
-Firstly, can anything be done in the case of directed graphs with collision detection?
-Here, the method of beep-waves used as the backbone of Algorithm~\ref{alg:LECD} does not provide the same guarantees, as a wave can revisit nodes it already passed through and be interpreted as a new transmission.
+Firstly, can one obtain stronger expected-time bounds in the case of directed graphs with collision detection?
+Here, the method of beep-waves used as the backbone of Algorithm \ref{alg:VCD} does not provide the same guarantees, as a wave can revisit nodes it already passed through and be interpreted as a new transmission.
 The best known leader election algorithm in this setting is Algorithm~\ref{alg:LE} with an expected running time of $O(D\log\frac{n}{D} + \log^2 n)$, but the only known lower bound is the same as that of undirected graphs, $\Omega(D+\log n)$, and we would wish to close this gap.